Category: State Tax Questions

 State Payments - Some states allow taxpayers to pay amounts owed online directly from their state website via debit/credit card or EFT (Electronic Funds Transfer).
 To see a list of available states, please refer to the table below.

-- For example, if you owe the IRS $100 but expecting to receive a $200 refund from your state return, the state agency will not use $100 of your state refund to cover your Federal tax liability and vice versa.
+For Example: If you owe the IRS $100 but expect to receive a $200 refund from your state return, the state agency will not use $100 of your state refund to cover your Federal tax liability and vice versa.

 Note: Your state may charge a convenience fee to make a payment online.

 *Online Payments Currently Unavailable